Note:

 Money Laundering, Terrorist Financing and Proliferation Financing

-We have no tolerance for relationships, and/or activities which pose a high money laundering, terrorist financing or proliferation financing risk.
+We have no tolerance to knowingly maintain relationships, and/or conduct activities which facilitate, or appear to facilitate, money laundering, terrorist financing or proliferation financing risk.

 In line with our UK regulatory and legal obligations, our Director of Economic Crime Risk and Compliance also fulfils the role of the Money Laundering Reporting Officer (MLRO).
-The Director is the owner of the Economic Crime Policy and its supporting Minimum Control Standards, and they support the business with appropriate guidance and strategic leadership.
+The Director is the owner of the Economic Crime Policy and its supporting Minimum Control Standards.
+They support the business with appropriate guidance and strategic leadership.
 As MLRO, the Director is responsible for the oversight of our compliance with relevant legislation, regulations, rules and industry guidance.

 The MLRO reports to the Chief Risk Officer (a member of the Executive Committee) and they hold delegated responsibilities within the FCA’s Senior Management Arrangements for countering the risk that the firm is used to further economic crime.
 The MLRO delivers an annual compliance report to the Board.